harshn05/cpldd/README.md

 **-f** : Force dependencies from "system32" folder to be copied to the deployment folder, which is often undesired and un-necessary.

 ## Sample Output:
-The following two screenshots show console outputs when a C++ executable which is an oucome of very complicated project with tons of dependencies (Qt//VTK/ITK/OpenBlas/ ...) is deployed using cpld.
-The two screenshots only differ by the compiler tool chain (MSVC vs MSYS2), which can be seen in the following images.
+The following two screenshots show console outputs when a C++ executable, which is an outcome of very complicated project with tons of dependencies (Qt//VTK/ITK/OpenBlas/muParser/Armadillo/tinyxml2 ...) is deployed using CPLDD.
+The two screenshots only differ by the compiler tool chain (MSVC vs MSYS2), which can be clearly seen in the output.

   ![MSVC output](screenshot_msvc.PNG)
   ![MSYS2 output](screenshot_msys2.PNG)